Watch: Camera captures second panther in one Florida county this month - NewsBreak

 POLK COUNTY, Fla. ( WFLA ) — Luigi Favilli has had panthers on his mind a lot lately.
 He woke up one morning last week and saw a movement alert on his phone.
 Favilli’s camera had detected motion overnight at his south Lakeland home.

 “Usually we don’t get movement.
-But I saw it and it was a video of a panther,” he said of the sighting on April 18.Jury acquits man of murder in 2020 Omaha shooting death
+But I saw it and it was a video of a panther,” he said of the sighting on April 18.Woman falls headfirst into outdoor toilet while trying to retrieve phone

 A security camera overlooking Favilli’s yard appeared to capture the animal walking through his property.